Get the right online tools in your classroom

 Last year in 2020, K-12 school districts distributed and brought online more mobile devices than ever before, and as students have become more familiar with using these devices for learning, some districts may choose to adopt more of a 1:1 instructional model within the in-person classroom.
-With the right online tools and plans in place, you can enhance, even reimagine, the in-class experience.
+A little planning using the right online tools in your classroom can enhance, even reimagine, the in-class experience.

 Encourage classroom instructors to be mindful of the phenomenon of learning loss.
 Students—especially younger ones—who have been subjected to months of relative isolation from teachers and peers may need to be eased back into the “classroom habit.”
 Here, technology can help.
 The routines and methods practiced over the months of remote classes should be imported and where appropriate, emulated or even continued in the live classroom.
 Repetition of these methods, enhanced by the presence of a live teacher, combined with the dynamism of online capability, can infuse the in-person learning experience with the best of both worlds.